 Bonds issued before May 28, 1969 -- No addition to basis is allowed for OID

 The bond issuer will send you a Form 1099-OID.
 This form shows the amount of OID (box 1) to include in your income.
 Sometimes you might need to recalculate the OID.
-Ex: You might need to recalculate the OID if you purchased the bond after the date it was originally issued and you paid a premium for it.
-Or, you might have gotten a market discount.
+Ex: You bought the bond after the date it was originally issued, and you paid a premium for it.

-To learn more, see IRS Publication 1212: Guide to Original Issue Discount (OID) Instruments.
+To learn more, see Publication 1212: Guide to Original Issue Discount (OID) Instruments at www.irs.gov.